National School Lunch Act

+Since its passage, it has received many amendments and updates due to price, safety, and health concerns, and it continues to be a subject of debate today.

 The majority of the support provided to schools participating in the program comes in the form of a cash reimbursement for each meal served.
 Schools are also entitled to receive commodity foods and additional commodities as they are available from surplus agricultural stocks.
-The National School Lunch Program serves 30.5 million children each day at a cost of $8.7 billion for the fiscal year 2007.
-Most participants are also eligible for food during the summer through the Summer Food Service Program.
+The National School Lunch Program served nearly 29.4 million students as of the 2023-2024 school year, with 21.1 million receiving free or reduced-price lunches.